 Vinton is a very small city located in the state of Iowa.
-With a population of 4,949 people and just one neighborhood, Vinton is the 96th largest community in Iowa.
-Vinton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 4,951 people and just one neighborhood, Vinton is the 96th largest community in Iowa.
+Vinton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Vinton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Vinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Vinton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Vinton who work in office and administrative support (12.98%), sales jobs (10.68%), and healthcare (9.07%).

-The overall education level of Vinton is somewhat higher than in the average US city of 21.84%: 27.25% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Vinton who are college-educated is somewhat higher than the average US community of 21.84%: 27.25% of adults in Vinton have at least a bachelor's degree.

 The per capita income in Vinton in 2022 was $34,619, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $138,476 for a family of four.
 However, Vinton contains both very wealthy and poor people as well.